Clergy & Staff

 Before joining SPS, Rabbi Ain was the Senior Director for National Young Leadership of the Jewish Federations of North America, where she worked closely with lay leaders and professionals to engage the next generation of leaders for the Jewish community, Prior to that, she was the Senior Rabbi of Congregation Beth Sholom-Chevra Shas, a Conservative Synagogue in Syracuse, NY, from her ordination in 2004 until 2011.

-Rabbi Ain’s other experience includes serving as a commissioned Lieutenant (JG) for the US Navy Chaplains Corps, and as part of an inaugural year-long fellowship at CLAL, called Rabbis Without Borders, where she was trained in how to bring the wisdom of Jewish tradition into the larger public sphere.
+Rabbi Ain’s other experience includes serving as a commissioned Lieutenant (JG) for the US Navy Chaplains Corps, and participating in a fellowship at CLAL, called Rabbis Without Borders, where she was trained in how to bring the wisdom of Jewish tradition into the larger public sphere.
 While in Syracuse, she immersed herself in a variety of local and national endeavors such as sitting on the roundtable of Faith Leaders for Interfaith Works and serving as the local chair for the Central New York PJ Library Advisory Committee.
-She was awarded a "40 Under 40" award in Syracuse by the Central New York Business Journal for her work in the community.
+She was awarded a "40 Under 40" award in Syracuse by the Central New York Business Journal for her work in the community in 2007.

 She has written and taught in a variety of venues including The New York Jewish Week, Jewish Values Online, E-JewishPhilanthropy, Kolot: The magazine of the Conservative movement, and is a guest lecturer in the Rabbinical School at the Jewish Theological Seminary in the area of practical rabbinics and a presenter at the United Synagogue of Conservative Judaism Centennial gathering.